timfilzinger/idp-software.com/docs/capabilities/natural-language-processing/index.md

 # Natural Language Processing

-> **Note**: This content is a first draft and needs revision by a human expert in document-focused natural language processing.

 Natural Language Processing (NLP) in document understanding encompasses technologies that analyze, interpret, and derive meaning from textual content in documents.

 ## Overview